simple-java-mail/smtp-connection-pool/PRODUCT-VISION.md

 | `close()` after healthy use | Release the lease |
 | `close()` after a connection/protocol failure | Invalidate the lease |

 The wrapper must preserve the host, port, username, password/authenticator outcome, and delegate selection supplied by Jakarta Mail or Spring.
 Pools are isolated by `Session` plus normalized delegate protocol and provider identity, host, effective/default port, username, and a private authentication identity or credential generation.
-Rotating from credential A to B must not borrow a connection authenticated as A, and switching between two providers for the same protocol must not cross-borrow.
-Raw passwords/tokens must not be used directly in equality, retained unnecessarily, logged, or exposed through `toString()`.
+Rotating from credential A to B must not borrow a connection authenticated as A: B becomes current immediately, while A drains only leases already in flight and is then removed.
+Switching between two providers for the same protocol must not cross-borrow.
+Raw passwords/tokens must not be used directly in equality, retained unnecessarily, logged, or exposed through `toString()`; retired credential material is cleared when that generation finishes draining.

 If claiming or connecting fails, `protocolConnect` removes and invalidates any partially installed lease before returning `false` or propagating a `MessagingException`; callers are not required to call `close()` after failed `connect()`.
 A blocking claim interrupted by shutdown or thread interruption preserves the thread's interrupt flag and is surfaced as a `MessagingException` with its cause.
 If `isConnected()` discovers a dead delegate, a later `connect()` invalidates the stale generation before claiming another.